cgfrost/moolater/README.md

 The work directory should be set to the project root.

 For Chrome, open `chrome://extensions`, enable developer mode and select to install an unpacked extension, use the src directory.

+The script can be invoked from the command line with `npm debug`.

+# Development mode

+When the extension is installed manually, not through the extensions store, it will target staging.
+When installed permanently it will target production.